Joe Biden: Wars in Afghanistan and Iraq

-1988 and 2008 presidential campaigns
+Previous presidential campaigns

 1988 campaign

-Biden speaks at a campaign event, 1987.
+Biden speaks at a campaign event in 1987.

 Biden declared his candidacy for the 1988 Democratic presidential nomination on June 9, 1987.
 He was considered a strong candidate because of his moderate image, his speaking ability, his high profile as chair of the Senate Judiciary Committee at the upcoming Robert Bork Supreme Court nomination hearings, and his appeal to Baby Boomers.
 He raised more in the first quarter of 1987 than any other candidate.

 By August, Biden's campaign messaging had become confused due to staff rivalries, and in September, he was accused of plagiarizing a speech by British Labour Party leader Neil Kinnock.
 Biden had credited Kinnock on previous occasions, but did not on two occasions in August.
 Earlier that year, Biden had also used passages from a speech by Robert F. Kennedy (for which his aides took blame) and the inaugural address of John F. Kennedy.
 Two years earlier he had used a 1976 passage by Hubert Humphrey.
 Biden responded that politicians often borrow from one another without giving credit, and that one of his rivals for the nomination, Jesse Jackson, had called him to point out that Jackson had used the same material by Humphrey that Biden had used.
 A few days later, it was publicized that, while in law school, Biden had taken text from a Fordham Law Review article with inadequate citations.
 At Biden's request the Delaware Supreme Court's Board of Professional Responsibility reviewed the incident and concluded that he had violated no rules.

-Biden has made several false or exaggerated claims about his early life: that he had earned three degrees in college, that he attended law school on a full scholarship, that he had graduated in the top half of his class, and that he had marched in the civil rights movement.
+Biden made several false or exaggerated claims about his early life: that he had earned three degrees in college, that he attended law school on a full scholarship, that he had graduated in the top half of his class, and that he had marched in the civil rights movement.
 The limited amount of other news about the presidential race amplified these disclosures, and on September 23, 1987, Biden withdrew his candidacy.